-A concise review of key insights gained from Alan Sugar’s successful business career and life experiences, as laid in his recent autobiography (published by Macmillan, London, 2010).
+A concise review of key insights from Alan Sugar’s successful business career and life experiences, as laid in his recent autobiography (published by Macmillan, London, 2010).

 [The numbers below are pages numbers as they appear in the book, for your reference.]